Alejandro-CrzB/fincompare/README.md

 Copiar
 Editar
 RENDIMIENTO_PROMEDIO_AFORE = 0.05  # 5% net annual by default
-Yahoo Finance Tickers: In app/utils.py or equivalent utility file, update the list of tickers:
+Yahoo Finance Tickers: In app/utils.py or the equivalent utility file, update the list of tickers:

 python
 Copiar